+The manufacturing process is undertaken Redacted.
 The manufacturing process involves isolation and activation of T-cells obtained from the patient sample collected as part of the leukapheresis step.
 The patients T-cells the engineered to express the CAR gene, followed by steps to expand the population of engineered T-cells.
 The final product is washed, cryopreserved and tested for identity, potency, and adventitious agents.
 After meeting acceptance criteria, the product is transported back to the patient's clinical centre in Australia using a validated cryo-shipper.